 The statutory and common law controls over mass media and telecommunications in Australia.
 Matters likely to engage the skills of lawyers rather than pure theoretical analysis or law for journalists.
-Among the general legal issues considered in the particular communications context are: economic regulation and protectionism; licensing law and policy; legal provision for technological change; regulation of corporate control; and self-regulation.
-Topics may be roughly divided into two main groups: 1.
-Defamation; contempt of court and parliament; rights of court reporting; restrictions on the content of printed and electronic media, including voluntary industry codes as well as law strictly so called.
-2. Electronic media: the operation of the commercial and public station licensing er er mer de mer af wie in 16 de marere ar staat w system; planning powers; ownership and control of stations; the regulation of programs; domestic law affecting satellite communication; videotext; cable and pay-TV media.
+Among the general legal issues considered in the particular communications context are: legal provision for technological change; licensing law and policy; regulation of corporate control; and self regulation.
+Topics may be roughly divided into three main groups: 1.
+Regulation of telecommunications and radiocommunications, including satellite communications.
+2. Electronic media: the regulation of commercial, national and public broadcasting sectors, including, for commercial broadcasters, issues of licensing, and ownership and control; and, for all broadcasters, issues of content control and self regulation.
+3. Restrictions on the content of all media, including the law of defamation and contempt, and control of content for the press.
+(Old No. 90.223)